Pippen House – New Price!

 The yard of this Victorian mansion is enormous to be in the center of Tarboro.
 It is well known throughout the region for the huge magnolia trees that totally surround the house on all three street sides of the property.
 This offers an unusual degree of privacy for such a large house in town.
 A low brick wall also defines the property on all sides.

 The Pippen House is within both the locally protected Tarboro Historic Zoning District and the Tarboro National Register Historic District.
-As a contributing structure in a National Register Historic District, costs for appropriately renovating this single family residential structure will qualify for a North Carolina income tax credit.
+As a contributing structure in a National Register Historic District, costs for appropriately renovating this single family residential structure may qualify for a North Carolina income tax credit.
 For income producing properties, such as a bed and breakfast inn, a Federal tax credit is also possible.

 Please visit our website at www.tarbororealty.com for additional information and pictures regarding this property.